themesberg/tailwind-astro-starter/README.md

 # Tailwind 4 Astro Starter

-Astro is a full-stack web framework for building lightning-fast and content-focused websites featuring component islands, server-first API design, edge-ready deployments and supports hundreds of integrations with technologies like Tailwind CSS, Flowbite, React, Vue, Svelte, and more.

-The Astro framework is used by thousands of reputable companies and projects such as Firebase, NordVPN, The Guardian, Trivago and others and it also received a $7M seed investment funding at the beginning of 2022 which guarantees continuous support and development of the technology.

 Follow the next steps in [this tutorial](https://flowbite.com/docs/getting-started/astro/) to learn how to create a new Astro project, install Tailwind CSS and learn how to leverage the UI components from Flowbite to build websites even quicker.

 ## Requirements